PseudoDevs/IamGhost/bmd8.md

-Last updated: 2024-04-07 05:20:19
+Last updated: 2024-04-07 05:20:52
-Random Quote: Every year, there are a million new, hot 22-year-olds walking into bars and call me "glass-half-full"... but I think they're getting dumber. - Barney Stinson
+Random Quote: I believe the world's a bad place.
+And I don't think I'm much better.
+But we have to try. - Walt Breslin